AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

     **Note:** The network performance varies based on the instance family.
 For higher concurrent connection and network packet forwarding capabilities, we recommend that you use g7ne.

 -   Offers a CPU-to-memory ratio of 1:2.
--   Uses 2.5 GHz Intel® Xeon® Platinum 8269 \(Cascade\) processors that deliver a maximum turbo frequency of 3.2 GHz for consistent computing performance.
+-   Uses 2.5 GHz Intel ® Xeon ® Platinum 8269 \(Cascade\) processors that deliver a maximum turbo frequency of 3.2 GHz for consistent computing performance.
 -   Allows you to enable or disable Hyper-Threading.

     **Note:** By default, Hyper-Threading is enabled on ECS instances.
 For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).